Fgia1/sissvoc-package/README.md

    * Use unzip command from command line: `unzip sissvoc-package-master.zip` when in the correct directory or unzip from file explorer.
 2. Navigate to the `sissvoc-package` repo directory.
    * Navigate through the command line: `cd sissvoc-package-master/` if you just used the unzip command, until you are in the extracted file.
-   * Sanity check: the ls command in the command line `account@account:~/Downloads/sissvoc-package-master$ ls`should return
+   * Sanity check: the ls command in the command line `account@account:~/Downloads/sissvoc-package-master$ ls`should return (Please note some of these may be missing but will show post running `./package-sissvoc-vanilla.sh`
 ![alt text](http://i.imgur.com/EIYnvfK.png "output")

 3. Run `./package-sissvoc-vanilla.sh`